Queen's graph

-In mathematics, a queen's graph is a graph that represents all legal moves of the queen—a chess piece—on a chessboard.
-In the graph, each vertex represents a square on a chessboard, and each edge is a legal move the queen can make, that is, a horizontal, vertical or diagonal move by any number of squares.
+In mathematics, a queen's graph is an undirected graph that represents all legal moves of the queen—a chess piece—on a chessboard.
+In the graph, each vertex represents a square on a chessboard, and each edge is a legal move the queen can make; that is, a horizontal, vertical or diagonal move by any number of squares.
 If the chessboard has dimensions $m\times n$, then the induced graph is called the $m\times n$ queen's graph.

 Independent sets of the graphs correspond to placements of multiple queens where no two queens are attacking each other.
 They are studied in the eight queens puzzle, where eight non-attacking queens are placed on a standard $8\times 8$ chessboard.
 Dominating sets represent arrangements of queens where every square is attacked or occupied by a queen; five queens, but no fewer, can dominate the $8\times 8$ chessboard.

 Colourings of the graphs represent ways to colour each square so that a queen cannot move between any two squares of the same colour; at least n colours are needed for an $n\times n$ chessboard, but 9 colours are needed for the $8\times 8$ board.